Lionhead Rabbits – THE BUNNY BREAKTHROUGH

 Having a cat or a dog as a companion can be rather cliché but if your deepest desire is to have a fur ball friend who looks like a miniature version of a lion, the Lionhead Rabbit is sure to make you weak in the knees.

-Just one look at this adorable little bunny and one run of your fingers through its fluffy, lion like mane around his head is enough for you to pack him up and take him home.
+Just one look at this adorable little bunny and one run of your fingers through its fluffy, lion-like mane around his head are enough for you to pack him up and take him home.

-These little guys are one of the newer breeds of domestic rabbits that came into being as a result of certain genetic mutation, fixed with the use of selective breeding.
-Because of this, this particular breed of rabbits have a luxuriant mane on the top of their head which makes them look like a male lion and have been known as Lionhead Rabbits ever since.
+These little guys are one of the newer breeds of domestic rabbits that came into being as a result of certain genetic mutations, fixed with the use of selective breeding.
+Because of this, this particular breed of rabbits has a luxuriant mane on the top of their head which makes them look like a male lion, and have been known as Lionhead Rabbits ever since.

 Lionhead Rabbit Facts